Vitamin D deficiency: Supplement

 Treating vitamin D deficiency depends on the severity of the deficit.
 Treatment involves an initial high-dosage treatment phase until the required serum levels are reached, followed by the maintenance of the acquired levels.
-The lower the 25(OH)D serum concentration is before treatment, the higher is the dosage that is needed in order to quickly reach an acceptable serum level.
+The lower the 25(OH)D serum concentration is before treatment, the higher the dosage that is needed to quickly reach an acceptable serum level.

 The initial high-dosage treatment can be given on a daily or weekly basis or can be given in form of one or several single doses (also known as stoss therapy, from the German word Stoß, meaning "push").